Tuesday, December 20, 2022

 Now, many Americans disdain soccer as too slow and not enough scoring.
 I was fortunate enough to have played backyard soccer in my youth, and also to have known a few soccer enthusiasts who played in high school, and one who also played in college.
 Additionally, when I went to the Olympics in both 1976 and 1984, I saw multiple soccer matches, including one in the Rose Bowl in Pasadena, California.
 For those who have never been to an international soccer event, there is nothing like it, the constant cheering, singing, rise and fall of the crowd as the game progresses.

-Sunday's final match was the ultimate example.
-Argentina dominated the first half, ney, most of the first 75 minutes, yet, while substantial in soccer, only held a 2-0 lead, one of the goals belonging to Messi.
 Then, lighting struck as France scored twice in less than 2 minutes, both by Mbappe!
 When the game went to overtime, tied at 2, Argentina scored in the second 15 minute overtime, Messi with the lead goal, but since soccer overtime periods are not sudden death, France still had about 12 minutes to go.
 So, of course, Mbappe scored with just 2 minutes to go, making it 3-3.
 This would have been enough excitement, except that both teams had excellent chances to score in those last few minutes, France especially being thwarted by an unbelievable save in close by the Argentine goalie.

 So, off to penalty kicks.
 Now, again, some Americans don't like penalty kicks to decide such an important season ending match, but watching a world class soccer striker stare down a goalie from only 12 yards away, each attempting to out psyche the other, is tense.
-Each knows the others' tendencies, which corner the striker likes to aim for, which side the goalie likes to guess for his lunge.
+Each knows the others' tendencies, which corner the striker likes to aim for, which side the goalie likes to guess for his lung.
 Multiplied by 5 players for each side, barring saves and misses, perhaps even more if neither side gains an advantage after the first five players.

 In Sunday's finals, France won the toss and went first, analytics indicating that the team that goes first wins more than half the time.
 And, when Mbappe's shot found net, the choice looked good.
 But Messi evened the score with his penalty shot, then the Argentine goalie made an amazing save on France's second shot, and when the third French shooter missed the net, Argentina found itself up 3-1 after 3 rounds.
 France made in 3-2 but when the fourth Argentine shooter hit the back of the net, the celebration was on, and Messi had his first World Cup championship in his (perhaps) final match.
 Talk about going out on top!
 Perhaps Tom Brady should have spoke to him after winning Super Bowl 55.